Guided Prompt Evolution for Vision-Language Models Adaptation

 However, adapting these powerful models to specific downstream tasks with limited labeled samples presents a significant challenge.
 The conventional approach of full fine-tuning, which updates all model parameters, is often prohibitively expensive in terms of computation and storage, given the massive scale of VLMs \cite{alayrac2022flamingo, chen2024scaling}.
 To address this, parameter-efficient adaptation methods\cite{lester2021power}, particularly prompt learning, have gained prominence.
 Techniques like CoOp \cite{zhou2022learning} and CoCoOp \cite{zhou2022conditional} introduce a set of learnable continuous prompts while keeping the pre-trained backbone frozen, drastically reducing tunable parameters.

-Despite their efficiency, existing prompt-tuning paradigms are bottlenecked by several critical challenges.
-Structurally, the prevalent layer-isolated designs treat prompts as independent parameters across the encoder's depth, disrupting the hierarchical flow of semantic information across the hierarchy.
-Moreover, in terms of modality alignment, current schemes like MaPLe \cite{khattak2023maple} often exhibit a text-centric bias, as illustrated in Fig. \ref{fig:first}, which fails to leverage the complementary vision-language interactions.
-Most critically, during few-shot adaptation, the learnable prompts tend to rapidly deviate from pre-trained semantic anchors and overfit to the limited downstream data, resulting in catastrophic forgetting of the model's original zero-shot generalization capabilities \cite{khattak2023self, wang2022dualprompt}.

-We argue that the key to mitigating these limitations lies in governing the evolutionary trajectory of prompts.
-Unlike conventional approaches that treat prompt tuning as a static parameter injection, we observe that prompts naturally undergo a progressive evolution from general semantic anchors to fine-grained task-specific features.
-This insight motivates our EvoPrompt, a trajectory-aware paradigm explicitly designed to guide this transition towards stable adaptation.

-In our work, EvoPrompt addresses knowledge forgetting through a cohesive design centered on guided prompt evolution.
+Despite this efficiency, a fundamental limitation has been largely overlooked: existing prompt tuning methods optimize prompts solely to minimize task loss, with no regard for their evolution during training.
+As shown in Fig.~\ref{fig:cka}, our CKA analysis reveals that this unconstrained optimization induces progressive representational drift away from the pre-trained semantic space.
+Prompts progressively abandon their broad semantic structure, collapsing into narrow, task-specific representations—a manifestation of catastrophic forgetting~\cite{khattak2023self, wang2022dualprompt} that undermines the zero-shot generalization capabilities VLMs acquire through large-scale pre-training.

+We therefore argue that governing the evolutionary trajectory of prompts, rather than merely optimizing their final representations, is the cornerstone of knowledge-preserving adaptation.
+As illustrated in Fig.~\ref{fig:first}, current frameworks directly optimize raw prompt parameters with no structural constraint, making their trajectories inherently unstable.
+In contrast, we propose EvoPrompt, which generates prompts through a shared embedding space to impose structural coherence over the entire training trajectory.